Dir. Scott Derrickson (2012)

 This was in the trailer and I still nearly shat my pants.

 I view Sinister as a member of the "early 2010's trilogy" that included Insidious and The Conjuring.
 All three were styled very similarly, with Sinister being the first of the bunch.
 All three lead the charge of movies that people are still talking about from this time period, and when people are discussing, it's often in a "which of the three did you like the best" sort of way.
 Sinister wasn't my favorite (I generally thought The Conjuring was a better flick), but it was very effective and, for an extremely minimal use of actual gore, compellingly terrifying.
-All in all, a legitimate contender for the early part of the decade's scariest movie.
+All in all, a legitimate contender for the scariest movie from the earlier part of the 2010's.

 Bottom Line: Most, I'm sure, have seen this by now, but if you haven't, you have to check it out.
-Sequel just got a DVD release too, so make it a movie night and rent them both (review coming on part 2 shortly, cuz that's what I did.)
 Ethan Hawke is excellent as usual, and if you watch it with that irritating person who always wants to show you home movies on Facebook, you might not have to worry about that anymore.
-3.5 out of 5 stars.